GaillardTom/Wardriving/testing/NetXML-to-CSV/README.md

 Convert a .netxml file into CSV file.
 For those who use Kismet and want to display networks on a Google Maps for example.

-CVS file with 5 columns : ESSID, MAC Address, encryption type, latitude, longitude
+CVS file with columns : ESSID, mac address, encryption, wpa version, number of packets, data size, latitude, longitude, firstTimeSeen, lastTimeSeen

 ## Code Example